octree-gva/docker/templates/README.md

 - `develop_version`: The `Decidim::DecidimVersion` for the `develop` branch
 - `last_version`: The `Decidim::DecidimVersion` for the last `release/*-stable` branch
 - `prev_version`: The `Decidim::DecidimVersion` for the previous `release/*-stable` branch
-- `ubuntu_tag`: The ubuntu tag used to generate images
+- `ubuntu`: A helper to get ubuntu base images in different versions (latest 3)
+- `redhat`: A helper to get redhat base images in different versions (lastest 2)

 As `last_version` receives features requests, and `prev_version` receives only bugs and security fixes, it is adviced to promote the use of the `prev_version` when new users comes in.